wrburnham/wrburnham.github.io/_posts/2020-04-14-snake-to-camel.markdown

 int someNumber = 4;
 {% endhighlight %}

-which is typical of Java, C#, etc.
+which is typical of Java and C#, known as camel case.

 > There are only two hard things in Computer Science: cache invalidation and naming things.